Why ETFs are cheaper than Mutual funds?

 ETFs are far less expensive than mutual funds because they do not charge 12b-1 fees, thus, they have a lower expense ratio.

-The bottom line is that ETFs are significantly cheaper than other such investment vehicles due to their operation and structure.
+ETFs are significantly cheaper than other such investment vehicles due to their operation and structure.

 ETFs are intrinsically more cost-effective than mutual funds since they trade on exchanges like stocks, eliminating many operational fees of running a mutual fund.